Handling Inter-class and Intra-class Imbalance in Class-imbalanced Learning: Introduction

-To alleviate the "majority bias" issue, an emerging research field, known as Imbalanced Learning (IL), has attracted increasing research efforts in recent years.
-Most of the existing typical IL solutions are developed under an intuitively appealing strategy, which is to \textit{reduce class-imbalance by class-wise resampling or reweighting}.
+Imbalanced Learning (IL) aims to eliminate the "majority bias", it has long been an active area of machine learning and data mining research.
+Most of the existing IL solutions are developed under an intuitively appealing strategy, which is to \textit{reduce class-imbalance by class-wise resampling or reweighting}.
 This can be achieved by over-sampling minority classes (e.g.,~\cite{chawla2002smote,he2008adasyn,han2005borderline-smote}), under-sampling majority classes (e.g.,~\cite{mani2003nearmiss,tomek1976tomeklink,wilson1972enn,kubat1997oss}), or assigning different mis-classification costs to different classes (e.g.,~\cite{liu2006cost-sensitive-imbalance,cui2019cbloss,ling2004csdt,chai2004csnb}).
-Nevertheless, we further observe that some recent works arise under a new strategy without any class-level operation.
-These methods \textit{implicitly facilitate class balance through hard example mining} and have achieved notable success in handling IL (also known as the long-tail problem) in certain research areas (e.g.,~\cite{shrivastava2016ohem,lin2017focalloss,liu2020mesa,liu2020self-paced-ensemble,dong2017rectification-hem,pang2019libra}).
-The fact that class imbalanced learning can be achieved without class-wise manipulation prompts us to think about some interesting questions: \begin{itemize} \item How do the two different strategies, i.e., \textbf{1$^\textbf{st}$} class-wise manipulation and \textbf{2$^\textbf{nd}$} hard example mining, help with IL?
-And how are the existing IL solutions raised under them connected to the nature of the class imbalance problem? \item On the basis of the above questions, what is the key to achieving better imbalanced learning? \end{itemize}
+Nevertheless, some recent works arise under a new strategy without any class-level operation.
+They \textit{implicitly facilitate class balance through instance-wise rectification} and have achieved notable success in certain areas such as vision-based classification and detection (e.g.,~\cite{shrivastava2016ohem,lin2017focalloss,liu2020mesa,liu2020self-paced-ensemble,dong2017rectification-hem,pang2019libra}).
+The fact that class imbalance bias be alleviated without class-wise manipulation prompts us to think about some interesting questions: \textit{\textbf{(i)}} Beyond the cardinality difference (imbalance) between classes, how does the difference between samples, even within the same class, affect learning? \textit{\textbf{(ii)}} What difficulties or factors in the data cause such an intra-class difference? \textit{\textbf{(iii)}} Finally, can we find a unified view to describe and handle the two orthogonal (inter-class \& intra-class) differences?